tjstankus/practicingprogrammer/_posts/2017-05-22-value-of-code-exercises.md

 I've had the great good fortune to participate in [Sandi Metz's Practical Object-Oriented Design Course](https://www.sandimetz.com/courses/), both as student and co-instructor.
-The curriculum teaches OO principles and practices through a series of code exercises.
-Despite being small and easy to understand, the exercises impart a disproportionately deep amount of learning (and teaching).
+The curriculum teaches OO principles through a series of code exercises.
+Despite being easy to understand, the exercises impart a disproportionately deep amount of learning (and teaching).

-When the idea of code exercises comes up amongst developers, almost certainly someone will disparage them as toys and not relevant to the complex, large codebases they inhabit for a living.
+When the idea of code exercises comes up amongst developers, almost certainly some will disparage them as toys, dissociated from the complex, large codebases they inhabit for a living.
 We've come to expect complexity in our day jobs.
-We're asked to solve formidable, hairy problems, and as if that isn't difficult enough, it's often under unrealistic deadlines, working with code that we didn't write, don't like, and cannot possibly understand quickly.
-It's no wonder that developers accustomed to these kinds of pressures, when sitting down to write a greenfield solution to an easily-grokkable problem, see no relevance to their day-to-day work.
+We're asked to solve formidable problems, and as if that isn't difficult enough, we're asked to do it under unrealistic deadlines, working with code that we didn't write, don't like, and cannot possibly understand quickly.
+It's no wonder that developers accustomed to these kinds of pressures, when sitting down to write a greenfield solution to a simple problem, see no relevance to their day-to-day work.
 The experience feels too far removed.
 But the absence of everyday work constraints is precisely what makes working on code exercises valuable.

 ## Our best work

 Programming is about decomposing and simplifying problems.
 When we work on problems of modest size, that we solve from scratch, we focus our efforts around this fundamental quality of programming.
-When we allow ourselves time to explore code exercises, we unloose our intellectual curiosity, absolved from deadlines and the constraints placed upon us by building on top of code we neither wrote nor conceived.
+When we allow ourselves time to explore, we unloose our intellectual curiosity, absolved from deadlines and the constraints placed upon us by building on top of code we neither wrote nor conceived.
 We can double down on simplicity and elegance.
 We can craft solutions that follow the principles of clean code, that we know are good and right, but that we so often, perhaps even habitually, eschew under externally-imposed pressures.
-In other words, we are free to do our best work.
+We are free to do our best work.

 Without knowing our best work, we diminish our abilities when confronted with larger codebases and more complex problems.
 Much like building substantial LEGO